 Includes a practical session using plant material to illustrate how the characters can be used to identify specific weeds.

-The Grass Pest and Disease Identification course will provide delegates with the key information needed to recognise the major grassland pests and diseases, to understand the effects they have and the management strategies needed to avoid significant losses.
+The classroom-based training covers management and control strategies and includes a practical identification session.
+The course will provide delegates with the key information needed to recognise the major grassland pests and diseases, to understand the effects they have and the management strategies needed to avoid significant losses.
 Samples of diseased material will be made available where possible and delegates will be encouraged to discuss problems they have encountered.